 It has been an exciting year (and my final) at Mercer Middle-Senior High School.
 I am eagerly looking forward to the next chapter that begins in the Music Department at Messiah College.
 I will be serving as Director of Music Education for the undergraduate program.
 So many great faculty on staff, and it will be great working side by side with fellow composer Jim Colanna.

-I am pleased to share I have four new works for band coming out this summer:
+I am pleased to share I have five new works for band coming out this summer:

 For younger bands, I would encourage directors to add some variety to their programming by exploring the Latin sounds and dance style of the rumba in Rattlesnake Rhumba.
 There is some duality in title meaning as a group of Rattlesnakes can be referred to as a “rhumba”.
 It is published by Wingert-Jones.

 Another young band work that is very accessible is “Fanfare of Joy” from Bandworks Publications.
 Using part of Beethoven’s “Ode to Joy”, this brief fanfare work reminds our students and audience how music is able to bring joy and bring us together.
 For a full length recording, visit here:

 If your middle school or junior high band is looking for a brilliant and challenging fanfare, please check out Festival of Flight from FJH Music.
 Written entirely in 6/8 time, there is tremendous energy and power from the stately fanfare to uplifting conclusion.

 I am extremely thankful for veterans and service personnel of all ages, and I am particularly pleased how Songs of Soldiers turned out.
 The work combines two American civil war era songs that express the different emotional extremes that families experience when a loved one enters the service.
 It sets Johnny’s Gone for a Soldier against the well-known Johnny Comes Marching Home.